the-programmers-hangout/website/src/content/site/faq.md

 ChatMod/Moderator/Senior Moderator/Admin/Owner - These people ensure that the usage of this environment reflects the guidelines as illustrated in the rules.
 Staff is occasionally handpicked, and sometimes there is an application process.
 There is a trial period for all new staff of 2-4 weeks (sometimes more, sometimes less) which comes with a trial role, however, they are treated as full staff members during this time.
 Please respect all staff equally; if you have an issue with a specific staff member, talk to an administrator.

-Senior Board Member/Board Member - This is for staff members who are currently not active moderators.
+Administrative Board Member/Senior Board Member/Board Member - This is for staff members who are currently not active moderators.

 Retired Staff - This role is for members who are no longer staff.